 Let $({X}_0,B)$ be a {weak} boundary divisor.
 The \emph{$B$-boundary topology} on $\mathrm{Div}_\Q(U)_{\mathrm{mo}}$ is defined such that a basis of neighborhoods of a divisor $D$ of the topology is given by

 If $B$ is a boundary divisor, the corresponding topology is called the \emph{boundary topology}.
 The space of \emph{compactified} \emph{geometric} \emph{divisors} on $U$ is defined as the completion of $\mathrm{Div}_\Q(U)_{\mo}$ with respect to the boundary topology, denoted by $\widetilde{\Div}_\Q(U)_\cpt$.
 Every compactified geometric divisor $D$ is the limit of a Cauchy sequence of geometric model divisors $D_i$ of $U$.
 As the sequence $D_i|_U$ becomes constant for large $i$, we have a canonical homomorphism \end{definition} \begin{remark} By Nagata's compactification theorem and blowing up, there is always a boundary divisor.
 Every weak boundary divisor is dominated by a boundary divisor.
 Let $b\coloneq (X_0, {B})$ be a boundary divisor.
-As shown in \cite[Lemma~2.4.1]{yuan2021adelic}, the subset $\{nb\mid n\in\N\}$ is cofinal in the set of weak boundary divisors.
+Although the lemma in \cite[Lemma~2.4.1]{yuan2021adelic} is formulated for quasi-projective varieties with projective models, its argument remains valid for general algebraic varieties.
+Hence the subset $\{nb\mid n\in\N\}$ is cofinal in the set of weak boundary divisors.
 In particular, the boundary topology is independent of the choice of the boundary divisor. \end{remark}

 Next, we will associate to $U$ an abstract divisorial space where the intersection map can be defined.

 \begin{definition} For a proper variety $X$ over $K$, we set